jinnatar/atuin_demo_ppa/README.md

 # Atuin Demo PPA

-This repository hosts Debian (+derivative) compatible DEBs.
+This repository hosts Debian (+derivative) compatible debs.
 Much of the mechanisms are inspired by https://github.com/kanidm/kanidm_ppa/, used under the MPL 2.0 license and vice versa licensed as MPL 2.0.

 WARNING: This repo is purely a demo that will go away and be replaced by a more official one, if successful.
 Do not rely on this one specifically!